PredictiveEcology/scfm/scfm.md

 ### Scenario 1: no prior knowledge of fire regimes

 In this scenario, some or all of the fire regime polygons (`fireRegimePolys`) may be too geographically limited to include historical fire data sufficient for calibration.
-The suggested workflow is to buffer the study area by an appropriate amount to create a larger area for parameterization (`studyAreaLarge`).
+The suggested workflow is to buffer the study area by an appropriate amount to create a larger area for parameterization (`studyAreaCalibration`).
 In this case, `scfmLandcoverInit` will calculate fire regime attributes for the larger area (`fireRegimePolysLarge`), `scfmRegime` will estimate fire regime parameters using the larger region, but `scfmDriver` will calibrate spread probability for the smaller region only.
 This ensures the simulated fires achieve the correct mean fire size.

 **Additional objects needed:**

-- `studyAreaLarge` and `rasterToMatchLarge`;
+- `studyAreaCalibration` and `rasterToMatchLarge`;
 - if `flammableMap` or `fireRegimePolys` is supplied, the large counterpart should also be supplied (`flammableMapLarge`, `fireRegimePolysLarge`, respectively).

 ### Scenario 2: *a priori* knowledge of fire regimes